chloealbright/DevHiveMind/Companies/Financial Markets/Economic Trends to Track.md

   - Set a 15% loss/gain threshold and prefer selling between the 1st and 25th of the month.
   - Avoid buying stocks on IPO day.

-- **Risk Management:**
-  - Monitor risky investments after hours.
-  - Bankruptcy doesn't necessarily mean loss; it can involve debt restructuring.
-  - Be cautious with dividend stocks, as they can impact company profits.

 - **Company Assessment:**
   - Evaluate a company's revenue and its protection against competition.